dcsherman/ascendant-claves/README.md

 	ScanForShares
 	A script to scan selected Windows Servers from Active Directory and discover their shared volumes using Windows Management Instrumentation ("WMI") extensions.

+	RuntimeReports
+	Reads through event logs at each node to determine the start-up and shutdown times for each computer.
+From these values, the total downtime for each computer may be calculated.